llmsystem/llmsystem2024spring/docs/FAQ.md

 **Q: Can non-Computer Science students take this course?**

 **A:** Non-CS students who have taken undergraduate system course (e.g. distributed system, parallel computing, operating system, database system) and satisfy this course prerequisit are welcome.
-If you does not have much programming experience in C/C++, it would be difficult to complete some of the homework and project.
+If you do not have much programming experience in C/C++, it would be impossible to complete some of the homework and project.